DisnakeDev/disnake/docs/api.rst

 .. class:: GuildScheduledEventEntityType

-    Represents the type of a scheduled event entity.
+    Represents the type of a guild scheduled event entity.

     .. versionadded:: 2.3

     .. attribute:: stage_instance

-        The scheduled event will take place in a stage channel.
+        The guild scheduled event will take place in a stage channel.

     .. attribute:: voice

-        The scheduled event will take place in a voice channel.
+        The guild scheduled event will take place in a voice channel.

     .. attribute:: external

-        The scheduled event will take place in a custom location.
+        The guild scheduled event will take place in a custom location.

 .. class:: GuildScheduledEventStatus

-    Represents the scheduled event status.
+    Represents the status of a guild scheduled event.

     .. versionadded:: 2.3